-The Company held its annual general meeting for the year ended 31 December 2013 at the Grand Ballroom at Wynn Macau on 15 May 2014 and the resolutions at the said meeting were voted by poll pursuant to the Listing Rules and the poll results were posted on the websites of the Hong Kong Stock Exchange and the Company immediately after the said meeting.
+The Company held its annual general meeting for the year ended 31 December 2014 at the Grand Ballroom at Wynn Macau on 21 May 2015.
+The resolutions for consideration at the said meeting were voted by poll pursuant to the Listing Rules and the poll results were posted on the websites of the Hong Kong Stock Exchange and the Company shortly after the said meeting.